Kimchi21/Data-Analysis_Portfolio/Google Takeout/README.md

   <img src="Resources\ave.png" alt="ave" width="650">
 </p>

-Starting from July 17, 2023, to November 19, 2023, my daily average watch or listen time is 16.14 hours, which I think is still an approximation of my actual time.
-Some key observations are that August 4, 2023, is my graduation day, and I did not access YouTube during this day.
-The low watch times could be attributed to a power outage.
-I'm out for social occasions or events.
+Starting from July 17, 2023, to November 19, 2023, my daily average watch or listen time is 12.69 hours, which I think is still an approximation of my actual time spent on the platform.
+Some key observations are that August 4, 2023, is my graduation day, and I did not access YouTube on this day.
+The low watch times could be attributed to a power outage, I'm out for social occasions or events.
+As for the days that I have high watch times, it is either that I slept late and woke up early, then proceeded to continue consuming content on Youtube.
 This presents or highlights that my most used application across mobile, desktop, and laptop is indeed YouTube.

 ## Results and Conclusion<a name="results-and-conclusion"></a>